Srishty-cmd/HTML/README.md

 - [GitHub Profile](https://github.com/Srishty-cmd)

 ## 📌 Note
 These are beginner-level practice projects for improving HTML skills.
-CSS and JavaScript versions may be added in the future.
+CSS and JavaScript versions may be added in the future